ncoghlan/curiousefficiency/site/posts/2015/07/asyncio_background_tasks.md

     >>> run_in_foreground(asyncio.sleep(0))

 But what about our original *synchronous* ticker?
 Can I run that as a background task?
-It turns out I can, as that's the reason for the special handling of callables in `run_in_background`.
-However, I haven't figured out how to reliably cancel a task created through `run_in_executor` so we'll make sure this variant of the synchronous version stops on its own:
+It turns out I can, with the aid of another helper function:

     :::python
+    def call_in_background(target, *, loop=None, executor=None):
+        """Schedules and starts target callable as a background task

+        If not given, *loop* defaults to the current thread's event loop If not given, *executor* defaults to the loop's default executor

+        Returns the scheduled task.
+        """
+        if loop is None:
+            loop = asyncio.get_event_loop()
+        if callable(target):
+            return loop.run_in_executor(executor, target)
+        raise TypeError("target must be a callable, " "not {!r}".format(type(target)))

+However, I haven't figured out how to reliably cancel a task running in a separate thread or process, so for demonstration purposes, we'll define a variant of the synchronous version that stops automatically after 5 ticks rather than ticking indefinitely:

+    :::python
     import itertools, time
-    def ticker_sync(stop):
+    def tick_5_sync():
-        for i in range(stop):
+        for i in range(5):
             print(i)
             time.sleep(1)
         print("Finishing")

-The key difference between scheduling a callable and a coroutine, is that the callable will start executing immediately in another thread, rather than waiting for the current thread to run the event loop:
+The key difference between scheduling a callable in a background thread and scheduling a coroutine in the current thread, is that the callable will start executing immediately, rather than waiting for the current thread to run the event loop:

     :::pycon
-    >>> threaded_ticker = run_in_background(lambda: ticker_sync(5)); print("Starts immediately!")
+    >>> threaded_ticker = call_in_background(tick_5_sync); print("Starts immediately!")
     0
     Starts immediately!
     >>> 1